USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch10_HDDM-3D.md

     END

 Example 2
-Calculate the sensitivity to NOx emissions from point source EGU and gridded emissions at the same time: (gridded sources, point sources, and/or inline sources).
+Calculate the sensitivity to NOx emissions from point source EGU and gridded emissions at the same time: (gridded sources, point sources, and/or inline sources are all allowed).

 These environment variables, with the full path to the files, must be defined in the run script: